beth

 Candace Peacock, Elizabeth H. Hall, John M. Henderson

-Psychonomic Bulletin & Review, 24 April 2023.
-Preprint
+Psychonomic Bulletin & Review, 2023.
+Preprint Stimuli

 We looked at whether fixations were more likely to land on high-meaning objects in scenes.
 We found that fixations are more likely to be directed to high meaning objects than low meaning objects regardless of object salience.